Thinking of Selling?

 Useful tips to help you sell your home

-Setting a realistic asking price is often the key to attracting viewings but it is not always the “be all and end all” to selling your home.
+Setting a realistic price is often the key to generating viewings but not the 'be all and end all' to selling your home.

 It is also important to make sure your property is presented properly, have professional photographs, be flexible for visits and have all your documentation up to date .

-We always strongly recommend positioning the price in line with other similar properties in the market, after all, these are your competition.
-We can share recent sales data with you to help you decide on a realistic price and help you make an informed decision.
+We recommend positioning your price in line with other similar properties in the market, after all, these are your competition.
+We'll share recent sales data with you to help you decide on a realistic price and make an informed decision.